CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 In order to prepare the environment for analysis execution, it is required to:

 - Clone the github repository and set the WORKING_DIR environment variable
+- Download the pre-processed data
 - Download the docker image tar file and the singularity img files
 - Install Docker and Singularity
 - Load the docker image on your system
-- Download the pre-processed data (Count table for bulk RNA-seq and CellRanger results for single-cell RNA-seq)

 Below you will find detailed instruction for each of these steps.